abinit/abinit/doc/tutorial/compilation.md

     to print only the variables whose name starts with **LD_**

-We terminate this section with another tip.
+We conclude this section with another tip.
 From time to time, some compilers complain or do not display important messages because **language support is improperly configured** on your computer.
 Should this happen, we recommend to export the two variables: